Plan your visit

-The Festival of Words will take place in the market town of Beverley and the coastal resort of Bridlington, as well as some touring theatre across East Riding Libraries.
+The Festival of Words will take place in the market town of Beverley, as well as some touring events across other East Riding Libraries.
 Here's our guide to getting around and exploring the area.

-You can find out all you need to know on Visit Hull and East Yorkshire
+You can find out all you need to know for all the hosting towns this festival on Visit Hull and East Yorkshire

 From Beverley Minster to ghost walks around the market town, explore the culture and heritage.